cr-eative-dev/Polkadot-Staking-Rewards-Analyzer/README.md

 ```

 ## Future Improvements

-given more time, I would enhance the dAPP with:

 1. **Wallet Integration** - connect with Polkadot browser extension to populate user accounts
 2. **Nominator Status Check** - show whether an address can nominate and current nomination status